Enabling Change Tracking¶

 Filtering on Mutable Properties¶

-To reduce or eliminate unnecessary deleted-entity objects in delta responses, which reduces the network utilization and client-side processing, one of the following techniques can be used.
+To reduce or eliminate unnecessary deleted-entity objects in delta responses, which significantly decreases network utilization and client-side processing, consider using one of the following techniques.

 Tracking on Individual Properties¶